ManWhoSoldTheW0rld/pacman/README.md

 Danilo Cangucu and Iuliia Chipsanova

+## Usage
+- You can start the server activating the "Live server" extension on Visual Code Studio or writing "&>/dev/null python3 -m http.server &" on your terminal.

 ## Game information

 - You can change Pac-Man's direction using the arrows Up, Down, Left and Right.